 Wet-weather allocations are assigned to all upstream reaches and tributaries of Dominguez Channel (above Vermont Avenue) because they potentially drain to these impaired freshwater reaches during wet weather.
-Allocations are assigned to both point and nonpoint sources.
-Mass-based load allocations are developed for direct atmospheric deposition based on percent surface area of water in watershed.
-A mass-based waste load allocation is developed for storm water permittees by subtracting the load allocations from the total loading capacity.
+Allocations are assigned to both point (WLA) and nonpoint sources (LA).
+A mass-based LA has been developed for direct atmospheric deposition.
+A mass-based waste load allocation (WLA) is divided between the MS4 permittees and Caltrans under its NPDES stormwater permit by subtracting the other stormwater or NPDES waste load allocations, air deposition and the margin of safety from the total loading capacity.
 Individual MS4 waste load allocations are further defined for Los Angeles County MS4 Permittees and Caltrans based on land use percentages within the Dominguez Channel watershed.
-Concentration-based waste load allocations are included for the other NPDES point sources.
+Concentration-based WLAs are assigned for the other point sources including but not limited to General Construction, General Industrial, Power Generating stations, minor permits and irregular dischargers, and other NPDES dischargers.